Freedom of Information Act

 Operating Budget:

-Approximate annual operating budget: ($87,622)
+Approximate annual operating budget:

-Total Income: $286,750 (non-taxing revenue supported by program fees, sponsorships, donations, cell tower rental fee and bank interest).
+Total Anticipated Income: $286,750 (non-taxing revenue supported by program fees, sponsorships, donations, cell tower rental fee and bank interest).

-Total Expenses: $374,372
+Total Anticipated Expenses: $374,372

 Budgeted spend based on utilizing bank reserves